Restitutor/AlexxAutoWarn/README.md

 Edit config.yml in plugins/AlexxAutoWarn/.

-Reload plugin with /autoinform reload or restart server.
+Reload plugin with /autoinform reload (or restart server).

 Support
 For bugs, feature requests, or contributions: